pRiVi/olsr-relay/README.md

 If you want to have an olsr link briged, means a transparent point not seen on your plan, you have on many systems the problem that wlan interfaces cannot be bridged.
-You realise this with a combination of proxy arp, but the olsrd packets won't get forwarded.
-With this tool you can fix this the following way:
+You can realise the same with proxy arp, a similary thing to bridging.
+The problem is that via this way the olsr broadcasts won't get forwarded.
+Via this tool you can resolve this problem the following way:

     echo 1 > /proc/sys/net/ipv4/conf/wlan0/proxy_arp
     echo 1 > /proc/sys/net/ipv4/conf/eth0/proxy_arp